-Our operation employs a full-time Safety Manager, Michael Beakes, who leads our OSHA construction safety courses, First Aid / CPR classes, fall-protection and personal-protective-equipment education, and much more.
+Our operation employs a full-time Safety Manager, Sean Conley, who leads our OSHA construction safety courses, First Aid / CPR classes, fall-protection and personal-protective-equipment education, and much more.

 Safety is important to the GSM team and our customers.
 That’s why we start talking about safety on an employee’s first day on the job.
 Every new employee receives a fire extinguisher for their personal use.
 It serves as a reminder to think about safety at all times – on and off of the job site.